This is Article No 3 in the ‘Buddhism’ series.

 I have come to see the Buddha’s ‘Four Foundations of Mindfulness’ teaching as an integral part of the Buddhist mandala wisdom.
 By arranging either the Skandhas and the ‘Foundations’ (or both) in a mandala, we start to recognise that these teachings are about balance and wholeness.
 Indeed, when we see the pairs of opposites that are the axes of such a mandala, we start to see a teaching that is specifically aimed at the establishment of a quality of soulful balance and humility – not just heroic self-awareness, such as can be developed one-sidedly and without any corresponding development of ethics, or empathy, or psychological and spiritual insight.

-As a way of approaching the ‘Four Foundations of Mindfulness’ teaching, I would like, in this and a further six or seven articles in the near future, to address in detail the meaning of the Buddha’s ‘Five Skandhas‘ teaching.
+As a way of approaching the ‘Four Foundations of Mindfulness’ teaching, I would like, in this and a further articles in the near future, to address in detail the meaning of the Buddha’s ‘Five Skandhas‘ teaching.
 It is unfortunately not well known that the ‘Five Skandhas‘ were a precursor to the ‘Four Foundations of Mindfulness’, and that the wisdom contained in the later is not readily realised without an accurate understanding of the former.
 This fact makes it essential that we engage much more deeply with the Buddha’s ‘Emptiness of the Five Skandhas‘ teaching, in order to better grasp his teachings on Mindfulness.
 It is only by resting as Consciousness and recognising Emptiness, that we can be sure that the characteristics of ethics, balance, humility and wisdom will be the hallmarks of our progress.

 A Lost Root of the Mandala Wisdom

 The mandala wisdom that emerged in the Mahayana Buddhist tradition during the first millennium, had several roots in the teachings of the historical Buddha.
 Of these roots in earlier teachings, I have so far given most attention to the Four Brahmavihāras – Equaniminty, Appreciative Joy, Loving Kindness, and Compassion (see my summaries of that teaching framework here, here, here and here).
-Another major root of the Buddhist mandala wisdom is the Lokas, or Realms, which I have introduced previously (here), but the most important of these roots, is the Buddha’s teaching on the ‘Emptiness of the Five Skandhas‘.
+Another major root of the Buddhist mandala wisdom is the Lokas, or Realms, which I have also introduced previously (here), but the most important of these roots, is the Buddha’s teaching on the ‘Emptiness of the Five Skandhas‘.
 This teaching is referred to very frequently in the Pali texts, but the detail that would bring coherence for the modern reader wishing to grasp the Buddha’s analysis, appears to have been mostly lost over the centuries.

 The ideas and images in Tibetan texts like the Bardo Thodol show us that when we understand the Buddha’s ‘Emptiness of the Five Skandhas’ teaching correctly, we will find it to be a very powerful way into an appreciation of the non-dual state, and of great practical value for living well.
-Like the images of the Five Wisdom Dākinīs, they show us glimpses of the archetypal structure of mind, and so have a universal validity – a value for humanity that goes beyond the culture and religion of Tibetan Buddhism.
-Properly understood, the ‘Five Skandhas‘ are a description of what may be called the Universal Mandala, which is the archetypal pattern that explains Consciousness, cognition and perception – and also explains creation and creativity.
+Like the images of the Five Wisdom Dākinīs, they show us glimpses of the archetypal structure of mind, and so have a universal validity – a value for humanity that goes far beyond the culture and religion of Tibetan Buddhism.
+Properly understood, the ‘Five Skandhas‘ are a description of what may be called the Universal Mandala, which is the archetypal pattern that explains Consciousness, cognition and perception – and also explains the nature of creation and creativity.

 The Universal Mandala